 Ophansi Gate is accessed via the R22.
 If you're heading south from Mbazwana, follow the road for 28 kilometers before turning right onto the D820 gravel road and following the signs for Mkhuze.
 If you're traveling from the south, drive north from Hluhluwe for 50 kilometers before turning left onto the D820.
 Whichever direction you come from, the gates are in remote rural areas and if it's your first time, it's easy to think that you're lost.
 Trust the signs and keep going - you'll get there eventually.Continue to 8 of 8 below.

 08 of 08

 The best time to travel to Mkhuze depends on your priorities.
-For game-viewing, the dry winter months (June - August) are usually best, as the park’s animals are drawn irresistibly to the waterholes at this time.
-For birding, the wetter summer months are better, as winter droughts often drain Nsumo Pan, forcing the park’s waterfowl to move elsewhere.
+For game-viewing, the dry winter months (June to August) are usually best, as the park’s animals are drawn irresistibly to the waterholes at this time and are therefore easier to spot.
+For birding, the wetter summer months are better, as winter droughts often drain Nsumo Pan, forcing the park’s water birds to move elsewhere.
+Migrant species from Europe and Asia also arrive at Mkhuze in summer.
 Whenever you decide to visit, advance booking for accommodation at Mantuma and Nhlonhlela is essential.
-Visitors to the park must pay a nominal per-person and per-vehicle fee at the gate; while night safaris, guided game drives and Fig Forest walks can all be booked on arrival at Mantuma Camp.
+Night safaris, guided game drives and Fig Forest walks can all be booked upon arrival at Mantuma Camp.